britram/taps-transports/draft-ietf-taps-transports-02.md

 # Transport Service Features

-(drawn from the candidate features provided by protocol components in the previous section -- please discussion on list)
+[EDITOR'S NOTE: this section will drawn from the candidate features provided by protocol components in the previous section -- please discuss on taps@ietf.org list]

 ## Complete Protocol Feature Matrix

-(a comprehensive matrix table goes here;  Volunteer: Dave Thaler)
+[EDITOR'S NOTE: Dave Thaler has signed up as a contributor for this section.
+Michael Welzl also has a beginning of a matrix which could be useful here.]

 # IANA Considerations